Proposed Refugee Admissions for Fiscal Year 2023

 GROUPS OF HUMANITARIAN CONCERN OUTSIDE THEIR COUNTRY OF ORIGIN

 Pre-defined Group Access P-2s:

-Ethnic Minorities and Others from Burma in Camps in Thailand: Under this P-2 designation, individuals who fled Burma, were registered in one of nine refugee camps along the Thai/Burma border, were identified by UNHCR as in need of resettlement, and expressed interest in third-country resettlement prior to January 2014 (depending on the location), are eligible for processing.
+Ethnic Minorities and Others from Burma in Camps in Thailand: Under this P-2 designation, individuals who fled Burma and who were registered in one of nine refugee camps along the Thailand/Burma border, were identified by UNHCR as in need of resettlement, and expressed interest in third-country resettlement prior to January 2014 (depending on the location), are eligible for processing.

-Ethnic Minorities from Burma in Malaysia: Under this P-2 designation, members of ethnic minorities from Burma who were recognized by UNHCR as refugees in Malaysia, registered by August 17, 2010, and identified as being in need of resettlement, are eligible for resettlement consideration.
+Ethnic Minorities from Burma in Malaysia: Under this P-2 designation, members of ethnic minorities from Burma who were recognized by UNHCR as refugees in Malaysia, registered by August 17, 2010, and identified as needing resettlement, are eligible for resettlement processing.

-Congolese in Rwanda: Certain Congolese refugees in Rwanda who arrived between 1994 and 2005, were verifiably registered by UNHCR in 2011 or 2012, and identified as in need of resettlement, are eligible for processing.
+Congolese in Rwanda: Certain Congolese refugees in Rwanda who arrived between 1994 and 2011 and who were verifiably registered by UNHCR and identified as in need of resettlement, are eligible for processing.
+This is an expansion of the previous P-2 group, which was limited to 1994 – 2005 arrivals who were verifiably registered by UNHCR in 2011 or 2012 and identified as in need of resettlement.

 *Note: Afghans who work/worked for sub-contractors and sub-grantees do not qualify for the P-2 designation, though they may qualify for P-1 referrals.